 - Duke University

-While the selection process in the best medical schools from the U.S. may seem like a lottery, once you are in, you may consider yourself a winner!
-You just received the opportunity to be taught by some of the big league medicine teachers and get a front row seat for watching the work of ingenious medical doctors.
+While the selection process in the best med schools from the U.S. may seem like a lottery, once you are in, you may consider yourself a winner!
+You just received the opportunity to be taught by some of the big-league Medicine teachers and get a front row seat for watching the work of ingenious medical doctors.

 Check out more ranked universities in the United States according to World University Ranking 2019 and Shanghai Ranking 2018.

-What you will learn at a U.S. medical school
+What you will learn at a top U.S. Medical school

-In the first year, the focus will be on the basic and clinical science courses.
+In the first year, medical students will focus on the basics and clinical science courses.
 You will study biology, chemistry, anatomy and more.
 If the word basic makes it sound easy, you'd be wrong.
 There will be many things to learn because these are the courses on which you will build your future profession.